Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 15 Januari 2026 09.24.08 UTC
+- WIB: Kamis, 15 Januari 2026 11.09.20 UTC
-- WITA: Kamis, 15 Januari 2026 10.24.08 UTC
+- WITA: Kamis, 15 Januari 2026 12.09.20 UTC
-- WIT: Kamis, 15 Januari 2026 11.24.08 UTC
+- WIT: Kamis, 15 Januari 2026 13.09.20 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: funny
+Kategori: nature